BSN Nursing: 5 Benefits to Earning a Bachelor’s Degree

 4. Your coursework will help you better understand the big picture

 The additional courses you’ll take in a BSN program allow you to dig much deeper into the “why” that guides the work of a nurse and how to handle larger-scale issues facing a nursing unit.
 McDaniel says he’s not certain earning a BSN made him stronger at performing the daily duties of a staff nurse, but his training did help elsewhere.

 “If I was looking to track into management, then the BSN would definitely help in that arena, especially if I hadn’t had exposure to the concepts of leadership and teambuilding,” McDaniel says.

 So what can you expect to find in BSN coursework?
-Here’s a taste of some of the BSN nursing courses at Rasmussen College:
+Here’s a taste of some of the BSN nursing courses at Rasmussen University:

 - Emerging Healthcare Technologies and Innovation

 - Public Health Nursing